googleapis/google-auth-library-java/README.md

 These are all required fields for an error response.
 The code and message fields will be used by the library as part of the thrown exception.

+For successful responses, the `expiration_time` field is only required when an output file is specified in the credential configuration.

 Response format fields summary:
   * `version`: The version of the JSON output.
 Currently only version 1 is supported.
-  * `success`: The status of the response.
-When true, the response must contain the 3rd party token, token type, and expiration.
+  * `success`: When true, the response must contain the 3rd party token and token type.
+The response must also contain the expiration_time field if an output file was specified in the credential configuration.
 The executable must also exit with exit code 0.
 When false, the response must contain the error code and message fields and exit with a non-zero value.
   * `token_type`: The 3rd party subject token type.
 Must be *urn:ietf:params:oauth:token-type:jwt*,
      *urn:ietf:params:oauth:token-type:id_token*, or *urn:ietf:params:oauth:token-type:saml2*.
   * `id_token`: The 3rd party OIDC token.